arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 ---
 title: 'Arduino® Portenta Cat.
-M1/NB IoT GNSS Shield Cheat Sheet'
+M1/NB IoT GNSS Shield User Manual'
 description: 'Learn how to set up the Portenta Cat.
 M1/NB IoT GNSS Shield and get a quick overview of its functionality.
 Obtain information regarding pins and how to use the different communication technologies.'
 difficulty: beginner
 tags: